aimas/TuniErp-8.0/doc/howtos/backend.rst

         .. patch::

-Workflows may be associated with any object in Odoo, and are entirely customizable.
+Workflows may be associated with any object in TuniERP, and are entirely customizable.
 Workflows are used to structure and manage the lifecycles of business objects and documents, and define transitions, triggers, etc. with graphical tools.
 Workflows, activities (nodes or actions) and transitions